-PENN LAW POSTGRADUATE PROJECT BASED FELLOWSHIP PROGRAM APPLICATION 2018-2019
+PENN LAW POSTGRADUATE PROJECT BASED FELLOWSHIP PROGRAM APPLICATION 2019-2020

 Penn Law School has a long-standing commitment to service.
 With one of the oldest and most rigorous pro bono requirements in the country, and the distinction of being the first law school to receive the ABA's Pro Bono Publico Award, Penn Law ensures that all students engage in service as part of their legal education, and is committed to offering additional support to those students who aspire to dedicate their careers to public service.
-To that end, the Law School has established a comprehensive and competitive Penn Law Postgraduate Project-based Fellowship Funding Program that enable students and recent alumni to partner with a nonprofit organization and design a one-year project to address a particular client need.
+To that end, the Law School has established a comprehensive and competitive Penn Law Postgraduate Project-based Fellowship Funding Program that enables students and recent alumni to partner with a nonprofit organization and design a one-year project to address a particular need of a client, community, or legal issue.